-Lot, Interior means a lot situated between two lots or another lot and a lane and having access to not more than one street (See Figure 78.5).
+Lot, Interior means a lot situated between two lots or another lot and a lane and having access to not more than one street (See Figure 8.5).

-Lot Length, also referred to as site depth, means the horizontal distance between the front and the rear ldt lines measured along the median between the side lot lines.
+Lot Length means the horizontal distance between the front and the rear lot lines measured along the median between the side lot lines.